anir-tubi/tubi-roku/README.md

 Ensure the cherry pick commit names include the name of PR number.
 This usually is done automatically but be aware that we need to have the PR numbers to make it easier later on so we know which PRs have been pushed and which ones have not.

 5\.
 Check each of the cherry picked commits for images that have been added or updated as part of any UI updates.
 Update the `new_images_since/new_images_since_x_y` file with the image locations of any new or updated images.
+This can now be automated by running `gulp addMissingImages`.

 6\.
 Make a new commit on the `qa_x_y_z` branch with the hotpatch and new images updates.
 Push `qa_x_y_z` branch to github.